liferay/lexicon-site/src/pages/docs/patterns/list.md

 title: "List"
 titleLabel: "Clay"
 titleLabelLink: "https://clayui.com/docs/components/list.html"
-description: "Lists are a visual representation of a dataset based on groups of related content organized vertically."
+description: "Lists are a visual representation of a dataset, based on groups of related content, that is organized vertically."
 layout: "guide"
 weight: 1
 ---